"So I was one of those in-betweeners who loved both sides of the spectrum, but the both sides of the spectrum don’t know what to do with me."

 MA: It’s a climate issue and not just a policy issue.
 And when you let climate go, you let the other stuff thrive and if we’re not paying attention.
 That is wonderful.
 Do you have any other things you’d like to say or comments on?

 SAP: No, I just need a lot of time to heal from this.

 MA: (laughter) I think that so much of what you’ve done has helped others heal.
 And I think that these interviews will continue that work.
 And so the cost of going over all this, which I know is a real cost, [01:16:00] I hope you feel reassured is one that is thoughtfully and carefully done and done for the benefit of people who will hear this interview and work forward from these issues, that it’s -- you’re still working on these issues, when you give an interview like this and that’s excellent.
 I appreciate it so much and talking to someone like you makes me very proud to be a faculty member.
 So thank you.

 SAP: Hmm, hmm.
 But I also wanted to thank you in the work that you’re doing.
-I remember hearing about the people who made the difference, so my best friend, who was going through a very dark period, it was professors who you know, it was -- (laughs), well, that was a tough time, but it was her best friends.
+I remember hearing about the people who made the difference, so my best friend, [section redacted by interviewee], it was professors who you know, it was -- (laughs), well, that was a tough time, but it was me.
 And professors.
 That was all she had.
 Like counseling --

 MA: Coming through.